luihin903/265-A4/README.md

 Hin Lui 301571436

-To TA/Grader: I used perlin noise for cloud and recursion for steam.
+To TA/Grader: I used perlin noise for cloud and landingBooster movement, and recursion for steam.
 Images without resources are created my me.

+Backup Video:
+    TBA

 Resources: